Shuangy's Kitchensink

 This flavorful Chinese pork dish can be stored in the fridge for up to 5 days in an air-tight container.

 In fact, the pork belly is great for meal prep since it reheats really well.
 So double up the recipe and eat it throughout the week.
+The flavors will build up and develop overtime making these leftovers even better than the night before.

 If you have any questions about this recipe or anything else, leave me a comment below!
 And if you make this recipe, please leave me a review after you do.
 I would love to hear what you think about my family recipe.